Flynn500/Chess-Challenge/README.md

 # Chess Coding Challenge (C#)
+This is my attempt at the tiny Chessbot challenge, My bot can be found in "Chess-Challenge/src/My Bot/MyBot.cs".
+Sebastian provideded the .NET application that has the GUI for this challenge along with several helper functions and objects.

+original readme below

 Welcome to the [chess coding challenge](https://youtu.be/iScy18pVR58)!
 This is a friendly competition in which your goal is to create a small chess bot (in C#) using the framework provided in this repository.
 Once submissions close, these bots will battle it out to discover which bot is best!